krantheman/livres/README.md

 ## Usage

-To run this application on your system, open a terminal and:-
+To run this application on your system, open a terminal and

 - Clone this repository by running `git clone https://github.com/krantheman/livres`.
 - Install python dependencies by running `pip install -r requirements.txt`
 - Export flask app variable with `export FLASK_APP=server`
-- And then start the server with `flask run`
+- Run server with `flask run`
 - Next, open a new terminal instance and `cd client`.
 - Install packages by running `npm install`.
 - Start server with `npm start`.